Kafr Qaddum: Ancient period

 According to archaeological evidence, Kafr Qaddum has been inhabited since the Early Bronze Age.
 On the hill south of the village is the archeological site of Khirbet 'Asafeh which was part of one settlement that spread over several hills in the area.
 In 1979, an archaeological excavation was conducted at the site and remains from the Bronze Age, Iron Age, Persian and Hellenistic periods were discovered.
 Moreover, remains from the Roman period were discovered at the site, including several structures and a kokhim-style tomb.

 In the second century, a large Samaritan settlement was built on the site, which existed for centuries.
 It was mainly stone-built dwellings, according to Roman building tradition.
 Its inhabitants engaged in agriculture, mainly growing olives for oil.
 Three ancient olive presses were discovered near the village.
 A destruction layer found in a number of buildings from the end of the fifth century is probably related to the Samaritan revolts.

-According to Benyamim Tsedaka, a Samaritan village called Kiriat 'Asfeh existed on village lands, and was home to the Surek and Naakon clans.
+The surrounding village lands contain a number of ruins recorded as inhabited by Samaritans in Samaritan sources.
+According to Samaritan Historian Benyamim Tsedaka, a Samaritan village called Kiriat 'Asfeh existed on village lands, and was home to the Surek and Naakon clans.
+The Samaritan Tolidah records the original name of 'Asfeh as Qiryat ʿUplata.

+The Tolidah records the settlement of Samaritans from 'Asfeh in nearby Beit Bizzīn, including Yūsif b.
+Barkahuta, born in ʿAsāfah, a son of Muwannis b.
+Radap b.
+Rabīʿ.
+It also mention Rabbi Iṣḥāq b.
+Khalaf of the Benē Maṭar.
+The latter moved there from Kafar Qalīl and, after forty years, built a stone enclosure and railings for the village synagogue, where his name was inscribed.
+According to Palestinian sources, some Samaritan inhabitants later converted to Islam, moved to nearby Kafr Qaddūm, and subsequently spread to other villages.

-Two menorah reliefs were also found at Kafr Qaddum.
+While not mentioned by name in the Tolidah, Two menorah reliefs were also reportedly found at Kafr Qaddum itself.

 The settlement continued to prosper until the early Islamic period, and it seems that its Samaritan residents were forced to convert to Islam, and in part the settlement has survived continuously since.

 Ottoman era

 Kafr Qaddum appeared in 1596 Ottoman tax registers as being in the Nahiya of Jabal Qubal of the Liwa of Nablus.
 It had a population of 19 households and 2 bachelors, all Muslim.
 The villagers paid taxes on wheat, barley, summer crops, olives, and goats or beehives, and a press for olives or grapes; a total of 4,700 Akçe.

+During the 17th century, the Ottoman settlement of exiled Transjordanian groups in Jabal Nablus disrupted the local balance of power.
+The arrival of the Qmeiri clan in Kafr Qaddum led to a prolonged and violent conflict with the native Shteiwi clan.
+The conflict led to the dispersion of Qaddumi residents in dozens of villages in the surrounding region.

 In 1838, Kefr Kaddum was noted as a village located in the District of Jurat 'Amra, south of Nablus.